1099 Expense Tracking: A Guide for US Freelancers

 When a client pays you $600 or more in a year, they report it to the IRS on a Form 1099-NEC (Non-Employee Compensation).
 This replaced the old 1099-MISC Box 7 for freelance income starting in 2020.
 You’ll receive a copy, and so will the IRS – so they already know what you earned.

 Here’s the part that surprises many new freelancers: on top of regular income tax, you owe self-employment tax.
-This is 15.3% of your net self-employment income, covering both the employer and employee portions of Social Security (12.4%) and Medicare (2.9%).
+This is 15.3% of 92.35% of your net self-employment income, covering both the employer and employee portions of Social Security (12.4%, up to the annual wage base) and Medicare (2.9%, uncapped).
 As a W-2 employee, your employer pays half.
 As a freelancer, you pay both halves.
+See our full self-employment tax breakdown for a worked example and the current wage base.

 The silver lining: you can deduct the employer-equivalent portion (half of SE tax) from your gross income when calculating adjusted gross income.
 It doesn’t reduce self-employment tax itself, but it lowers your income tax.